ietf-wg-webtrans/draft-ietf-webtrans-http2/draft-ietf-webtrans-http2.md

 that data was already received.

 The WT_RESET_STREAM capsule follows the design of the QUIC RESET_STREAM_AT frame
-{{!PARTIAL-RESET=I-D.ietf-quic-reliable-stream-reset}}.
-Consequently, it
-includes a Reliable Size field.
+{{PARTIAL-RESET}}.
+Consequently, it includes a Reliable Size field.
 A WT_RESET_STREAM capsule MUST be sent after WT_STREAM capsules that include an amount of data equal to or in excess of the value in the Reliable Size field.
 A receiver MUST treat the receipt of a WT_RESET_STREAM with a Reliable Size smaller than the number of bytes it has received on the stream as a session error.

 ~~~